I believe it is decidedly unoriginal to say that something

 was so upset, she would only tell us that one of the ladies had said something

-incredibly mean to her.
 My friends and I decided it was time to get to the

-bottom of this behavior.
+bottom of it all.

-lunch, we slyly tried to probe the woman who had supposedly said these things
+So, the next time we were working to prepare lunch, we slyly tried to probe the woman who had supposedly said these things

 None of this made much sense to me.
 Mary was not poor in the

 handouts or the like.
-Her husband had a steady job, they had a large
+Her husband had a steady job.
+They had a large

 more often on the receiving end of her hospitality and generosity than the